Jamie: So you are for the Prince after all.

 - Fate Worse than Death: The captured Highlanders are offered a choice between turning King's evidence, the gallows, or signing contracts as indentured servants in the West Indies.
 MacKay tells them all that they'll never live long enough to serve out their seven years, and that a quick death by hanging is better than a slow one in the West Indian plantations under the overseers' whips.

-- Genius Bonus: In episode two, Jamie is introduced as "son of Donald McCrimmon.
+- Genius Bonus: In Episode Two, Jamie is introduced as "son of Donald McCrimmon.
 A piper, like his father and his father's father."
 Donald Ban Maccrimmon was a real person, and piper for Clan Macleod during the Jacobite uprising.
 He was, however, a Hanoverian.
-Artistic License or (very) subtle commentary on how civil war divides families?
+Artistic Licence or (very) subtle commentary on how civil war divides families?
 You decide!

 - Harmless Lady Disguise: The Doctor disguises himself as harmless washer-woman with a gun concealed in her robes.
 (It's not like it was even loaded, though.)